jmperafan/Analyzing-Data/README.md

   <summary>28 Sep - Storing & Extracting Data</summary>

   ### Description
-  Storing and extracting data is generally overlooked as a not very sexy topic.
-But the truth is that data is rarely delivered to you in a platter, you need to go find it.
-This course we will compare different types of datasources (e.g. data lakes, data warehouses, APIs).
+  Storing and extracting data is generally overlooked.
+It is not very sexy topic.
+But the truth is that data is rarely delivered to you in a golden platter.
+You need to go and find it.
+In this session, we will compare different types of datasources (e.g. data lakes, data warehouses, APIs).
 In the end, students will get to practice extracting data from different data sources using [Tableau](https://www.tableau.com/).

   ### Learning Goals
-  * Exposure to the most common data storage ecosystems (e.g. databases, spreadsheets, data lakes).
+  * Exposure to the most common data storage ecosystems.
   * Learn the most common challenges around ingestion, storage, and extraction of data.
   * Practice loading different types of datasources in [Tableau](https://www.tableau.com/).
 </details>